 Milonga 11: El Abrazo at El Beso

 Next on the list was El Abrazo at El Beso.
 Tina needed to deliver a bottle of wine to the host, Diego, and it’s a lovely milonga.
 I booked a table for 5.30pm, and as a proper Englishman was, naturally, there at 5.30pm.
-Steph and Tina arrived at 7.10pm.
+Tina arrived at 7.10pm.

 I’m a big fan of El Beso.
 I’ve been to three or four afternoon milongas there, and although they were different organisers, and different DJs, the feel is very consistent between them.
 An older crowd, relaxed, friendly, good standard of dance, with excellent floorcraft.
 If you haven’t been there but have been to the Feast, you’d feel right at home.